 He provides clinical services as an Honorary Consultant Neurosurgeon at Queen Mary Hospital, Hong Kong.
-His clinical and research interests include endoscopic skull base surgery, neurotrauma, molecular biology of brain tumours, neuroprotective therapy as well as medical education, law and ethics.
-He has supervised 19 past or current post-graduate students, focusing on clinical and translational researches in neuroscience.
-He has authored/co-authored 155 peer-reviewed journal articles, 9 book chapters, 2 monographs, 122 conference papers, 46 other publications, and delivered 105 invited lectures.
+His clinical and research interests include endoscopic skull base surgery, neurotrauma, molecular biology of brain tumours, neuroprotective therapy as well as medical education, and medical law and ethics.
+He has supervised 19 past or current post-graduate students, focusing on clinical and translational research in neuroscience.
+He has authored/co-authored 167 peer-reviewed journal articles, 11 book chapters, 2 monographs, 123 conference papers, 66 other publications, and delivered 115 invited lectures.

 Publications and achievements

 |HKU Scholars Hub/ ORCID|

 2/F Faculty Office, William MW Mong Block